emidec/emidec.github.io/_pages/about.md

   Summa cum Laude, top 1% in graduating class

 During my PhD, I also spent a few months on research internships at NEC in Heidelberg (2008), INRIA in Grenoble (2009), and Nokia in Lausanne (2010).

-### Research

-Overall, I do research in the broad information security area.
-Recently, I have been doing a lot of work at the intersection of [machine learning and privacy](https://emilianodc.com/privacyML), as well as on understanding and countering [cybersafety issues](https://emilianodc.com/cybersafety/) using measurement studies and data science.

-My research has been published at top-tier conferences such as IEEE S&P, NDSS, ACM CCS, WWW, ICWSM, ACM IMC.
-My co-authors and I have received best/distinguished paper awards from NDSS 2018, ACM IMC 2018, and CyberSafety 2019, and were runners-up for best paper at ACM IMC 2014 and ICSWM 2017.

 <!--For a list of recent papers on machine learning and privacy, please see (https://emilianodc.com/privacyML) https://emilianodc.com/idrama-->